-I'd love to help you or your student get a clear understanding of the "basics" - in math, music or music theory, Japanese, English, or other of my "favorite" subjects!
+I'd love to help you or your student get a clear understanding of the "basics" - in math, music or music theory, Japanese, English, ESL, or another of my "favorite" subjects!
 Please drop me an e-mail ASAP so we can discuss the possibilities!

-Teaching shouldn’t be all drill-drill-drill!
-Nor is it all about lecturing!
-No, teaching is having someone who “gets” the subject, and who comes alongside another person so that they can “get” it, too!
+Teaching shouldn't be all drill-drill-drill!
+No, teaching is having someone who gets the subject, and who comes alongside another person so that they can get it, too!
 I enjoy using a variety of methods in my teaching, and have recently completed a graduate education course in Multiple Intelligences and Learning Styles.
-So many teachers and textbooks are geared primarily toward students who are “Verbal-Linguistic” learners.
-But what about those students whose strength is in what they “see”?
-Or what about those students who excel in “reflecting” on what they’ve just learned?
-Those kinds of learners represent just a few of the multiple intelligences among many, and I’m eager to see how I can “come alongside” you or your child in your learning, while incorporating your strongest intelligences and learning styles!
+So many teachers and textbooks are geared primarily toward students who are Verbal-Linguistic learners.
+But what about those students whose strength is in what they see?
+Or what about those students who excel in reflecting on what they've just learned?
+Those kinds of learners represent just a few of the multiple intelligences among many, and I'm eager to see how I can come alongside you or your child in your learning, while incorporating your strongest intelligences and learning styles!

 My undergraduate degree is in piano with a minor in English.
 My graduate degree is in Church Music (area: Composition).
 My hobbies include writing sacred music, gardening, nature photography, volunteering, travelling, visiting with seniors, cooking, and speaking Japanese!
-I have two furry “chocolate” friends (they’re brothers) who are helping me learn Siamese, but English is still my “first language”!
+I have two furry friends who are helping me learn Siamese, but English is still my first language!

 I hope you will consider me when you select a tutor, whether for yourself or for your child.
 Let's see how together we can leap over old hurdles, giving you the joy of success and clear understanding!

-Lesson cancellations LESS THAN 24 hours before a regularly scheduled lesson will be billed at 50% the hourly rate.
+Lesson cancellations LESS THAN 24 hours before a regularly scheduled lesson, and "no-shows" (students not in attendance at a regularly scheduled lesson) will be billed at 50% the hourly rate.

 Change Request Policy